apache/flink/docs/programming_guide.md

 // generate a number sequence
 val numbers = env.generateSequence(1, 10000000);
 {% endhighlight %}

+#### Configuring CSV Parsing

+Flink offers a number of configuration options for CSV parsing:

+- `lineDelimiter: String` specifies the delimiter of individual records.
+The default line delimiter is the new-line character `'\n'`.

+- `fieldDelimiter: String` specifies the delimiter that separates fields of a record.
+The default field delimiter is the comma character `','`.

+- `includeFields: Array[Int]` defines which fields to read from the input file (and which to ignore).
+By default the first *n* fields (as defined by the number of types in the `types()` call) are parsed.

+- `parseQuotedStrings: Character` enables quoted string parsing.
+Strings are parsed as quoted strings if the first character of the string field is the quote character (leading or tailing whitespaces are *not* trimmed).
+Field delimiters within quoted strings are ignored.
+Quoted string parsing fails if the last character of a quoted string field is not the quote character.
+If quoted string parsing is enabled and the first character of the field is *not* the quoting string, the string is parsed as unquoted string.
+By default, quoted string parsing is disabled.

+- `ignoreComments: String` specifies a comment prefix.
+All lines that start with the specified comment prefix are not parsed and ignored.
+By default, no lines are ignored.

+- `lenient: Boolean` enables lenient parsing, i.e., lines that cannot be correctly parsed are ignored.
+By default, lenient parsing is disabled and invalid lines raise an exception.

+- `ignoreFirstLine: Boolean` configures the InputFormat to ignore the first line of the input file.
+By default no line is ignored.

 #### Recursive Traversal of the Input Path Directory